Towards a hypergraph version of the P\'osa-Seymour conjecture: A variant of

 \section{A variant of \cref{theorem:main-treewidth}}

-In this short section, we show the following variant of \cref{theorem:main-treewidth}. \begin{theorem} For any $r\ge k\ge 2$, $\Delta > 0$ and $\alpha > 0$, there exists $n_0$ such that for all $n \geq n_0$, any $n$-vertex $k$-graph $G$ of tree-width less than $r$ with $\treewidth(G)<r$, and any $n$-vertex $k$-graph $H$ with $\delta(H) \geq (1 - (\binom{r'-1}{k-1} + \binom{r'-2}{k-2})^{-1} + \alpha)n, $ where $r':=48 r (k-1) \Delta$, we have $G \subseteq H$. \end{theorem}
+In this short section, we show the following variant of \cref{theorem:main-treewidth}. \begin{theorem} For any $r\ge k\ge 2$, $\Delta > 0$ and $\alpha > 0$, there exists $n_0$ such that for all $n \geq n_0$, any $n$-vertex $k$-graph $G$ of tree-width less than $r$ with $\treewidth(G)<r$, and any $n$-vertex $k$-graph $H$ with $\delta(H) \geq (1 - (\binom{r'-1}{k-1} + \binom{r'-2}{k-2})^{-1} + \alpha)n, $ where $r':=36(r+1)(k-1) \Delta$, we have $G \subseteq H$. \end{theorem}

 For the proof, we will need a definition and a lemma.
 Given a graph $G$ and a clique $K_r$ on $r$ vertices, the graph $G \boxtimes K_r$ is obtained from $G$ by replacing every vertex by a clique on $r$ vertices, and each edge is replaced by a complete bipartite graph between the two corresponding cliques.
+The following result was proven by Distel and Wood~\cite{DistelWood2022}.